sta/websocket-sharp/README.md

 ### Logging ###

-The `WebSocket` class includes own logging functions.
+The `WebSocket` class includes own logging function.

-The `WebSocket.Log` (its type is `WebSocketSharp.Logger`) property provides the logging functions.
+You can access the logging function with the `WebSocket.Log` (its type is `WebSocketSharp.Logger`) property.

-If you want to change the current logging level (the default level is `WebSocketSharp.LogLevel.ERROR`), you should set any of `LogLevel` values to the `WebSocket.Log.Level` property.
+If you want to change the current logging level (the default is `WebSocketSharp.LogLevel.ERROR`), you should set any of `LogLevel` values to the `WebSocket.Log.Level` property.

 ```cs
 ws.Log.Level = LogLevel.DEBUG;
 ```

-This means the logging outputs with a less than `LogLevel.DEBUG` are not outputted.
+This means a log with less than `LogLevel.DEBUG` isn't outputted.

 And if you want to output a log, you should use any of output methods.
 The following outputs a log with `LogLevel.DEBUG`.